 Make up work for all absences are the responsibility of the student.
 Students who miss school should follow the classroom teacher's policies on make up work.
 Students are to make necessary arrangements to complete work missed upon returning to school.
 REMEMBER: Students who miss a red day and return on a white day need to seek assignments from red day teachers, because red day assignments will be due on the next red day.
-Students who have unexcused absences or as Out of School Suspensions will receive no credit for work on those days missed.
-When a parent calls their child in absent they must ask for homework to be collected and can pick up the assignments anytime after 2:30pm.
+If a student is absent the parent needs to notify the office by 10:00 AM.
+If the parent wants to request homework they need to do that at that time.
+Homework will be ready after 2:30 PM.